 Add the minced garlic and cook for 1 minute.

-Stir in the cajun seasoning, Old Bay, lemon juice, honey, and broth.
+Stir in the Cajun seasoning, Old Bay seasoning, lemon juice, honey (or brown sugar), and broth.
 Cook for a few minutes until the sauce starts to thicken.

 Remove the sauce from the heat and pour it over the seafood boil ingredients or serve it on the side as a dipping sauce.
 Enjoy!

-- It's important to use unsalted butter since Old Bay and cajun seasoning are already salted.
+- It's important to use unsalted butter since Old Bay and Cajun spices are already salted.

 - ½ the recipe or double or triple it depending on how many people you're serving at your seafood boil!